genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_6.4_2022.md

 ### 3.2 NPT-MD with positional restraints

-Next, we will perform the second step of equilibration (using [`INP2`]).
+Next, we will perform the second step of equilibration (using `INP2`).
 There are two main differences between this step and the previous step.
 First, we switch the ensemble to NPT in order to regulate the box size.
 Second, we specify the target pressure P = 1 atm.
 The latter condition is a default setting for the simulations for the NPT ensemble, so we do not need to specify it in the input file.
-The Bussi barostat is applied to control the pressure [^11].
-All the parameters are printed in the output log file, so it is always possible to confirm them after the simulation.
+The Bussi barostat is applied to control the pressure.[^11] All the parameters are printed in the output log file, so it is always possible to confirm them after the simulation.